ADVERTISEMENT

 Celiac disease is a digestive system disease, primarily affecting the small intestine.
 Celiac disease is a long-term autoimmune disorder in which the immune system (the body's defense against infections) mistakenly attacks the healthy tissue.
 An abnormal immune reaction to gluten causes celiac disease, damaging the villi, tiny finger-like projections found along the small intestine wall.
 When villi are damaged, the small intestine cannot properly absorb nutrients into the body.

 Celiac disease is also known as celiac sprue, non-tropical sprue, and gluten-sensitive enteropathy.
-Celiac disease is different from gluten intolerance or gluten insensitivity because of its autoimmune nature.
+Celiac disease differs from gluten intolerance or gluten insensitivity because of its autoimmune nature.
 Celiac disease affects both children and adults.
 This disease commonly affects females more than males.
 Celiac disease affects one in 100 people.

 What Are the Types of Celiac Disease?

-The World Gastroenterology Organization says that celiac disease is of two types: classical and non-classical.
+The World Gastroenterology Organization says celiac disease is of two types: classical and non-classical.

 What Are the Causes of Celiac Disease?

-Celiac disease is caused by an immune reaction to gluten and oats.
+An immune reaction to gluten and oats causes celiac disease.
 Many other products containing gluten can cause this disease.
 Celiac disease is hereditary.
-Around 90% of the population showed the HLA-DQ2 gene, whereas the remaining showed the HLA-DQ8 gene.
+Around 90 percent of the population showed the HLA-DQ2 gene, whereas the remaining showed the HLA-DQ8 gene.
 HLA-DQ2 genes increase the risk of abnormal immune response to gluten.
 Irregular breastfeeding patterns in the first year of birth and viral infections such as rotavirus can also cause celiac disease.
+Celiac disease can occasionally flare up following surgery, delivery, pregnancy, viral illness, or extremely high levels of stress.

 Celiac disease symptoms can range from mild to severe and vary from person to person.
 Celiac disease can also be asymptomatic in some cases.